CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_Design_Change_Request_Flexible_Objectives_Probation_Review.md

 The current PMS design remains valid for the approved regular PMS use case.
 These changes are additional configuration and flexibility requirements for objective management and probation / trainee review handling.

+The approved baseline PMS flow shall remain unchanged by default.
+The enhancements in this document shall be implemented only as additional configurable capabilities and shall not replace the existing PMS objective, review, annual decision, or probation review behavior.

 This document covers:

 * client request summary